sprchr/PSEngineBackend/README.md

 - Status 200: Success message.
 - Status 400: Error if index name is not provided.
 - Status 500: Internal server error.

+**Steps:**
+- choosing metrics used for querying (cosine,euclidian,2-point)
+- dimensions based on embedding model you are using (azure,openai)

 ---